Graduate Certificate in Applied Data Science

 The certificate is particularly designed to meet the needs of the graduate students in Berkeley’s professional schools — both professional master’s students and doctoral students — as well as graduate students in the social sciences and the arts & humanities.

 The need for expertise in data analytics continues to grow in all organizations and disciplines.
 Graduate students in every field are now working with data from new sources: websites, electronic medical records, transaction records, sensor networks, smart phones, and digitized records and documents.
 The analytical tools and methods traditionally used to derive insights from structured and well-curated data sets (census, surveys, and administrative data) are not sufficient for this new, unstructured and often user-generated data.

 The Graduate Certificate in Applied Data Science provides hands-on practice working with unstructured and user-generated data to identify new ways to inform decision-making.
 The curriculum educates professionals and scholars to be intelligent consumers of data science techniques in a variety of domains, with a foundation of skills for applying these techniques in their own domains.

 The certificate requires three 3-unit courses, taken from the approved lists:

 A course in analytical methods and techniques of data science

 An additional elective: either a domain-specific data science course or a second methods course.

-Courses should be taken for a letter grade and must be completed with a grade of B or higher.
+Courses must be taken for a letter grade and completed with a grade of B or higher.

 Be registered and enrolled in a graduate degree at UC Berkeley